Year End Tax Letter 2017

 Another tax season is upon us and there are number of new things this year to keep in mind:

-The tax filing deadline this year is Monday, May 1 as April 30 lands on a Sunday this year.
-In situations where at least one spouse has a business that is not incorporated, the deadline for both is then Thursday, June 15 although taxes owing must be paid by May 1.
+The tax filing deadline this year is Monday, April 30.
+In situations where at least one spouse has a business that is not incorporated, the deadline for both is then Friday, June 15 although taxes owing must be estimated and paid by April 30.

-The deadline for RRSP contributions to be recognized on your 2016 tax return is February 28, 2017.
-Your 2015 income tax Notice of Assessment issued by the C.R.A. specifies your 2016 contribution limit.
-Be careful of your contribution limit as penalties apply if you over-contribute by more than $2,000.
+The deadline for RRSP contributions to be recognized on your 2017 tax return is March 1, 2018, 2017.
+Your 2016 income tax Notice of Assessment issued by the C.R.A. specifies your 2017 contribution limit.
+Be midful of your contribution limit as penalties apply if you over-contribute by more than $2,000.

 If you have any assets in another country (personal use vacation property is excluded), you must report them to the CRA this year – make sure to mention this to me early so we can get on top of these very onerous forms.

-The refundable Child Tax Credit and Universal Child Care Benefit ‘UCCB’ have been eliminated effective June 30, 2016.
-They were replaced by the Canada Child Benefit which is now income indexed and includes benefits for children up to 17 years.
-This change provided an additional $720 per year for each child under 18 depending on Family Income.
-The increased payments began in July of 2015.
+The Canada Child Benefit is income indexed and includes benefits for children up to 17 years.
+This change provides an additional $720 per year for each child under 18 depending on Family Income.

 And remember, although my office prepares your tax return, you are responsible for certifying the information reported.